EarthenSky/gebdev.net/zola/content/blog/pathological-path.md

 ### `/usr/ucb`

-A weird directory to be built-in to `zsh`.
+An unexpected directory to be built-in to `zsh`'s default `PATH`.

 FHS does not specify `/ucb` anywhere, because it's a convention on BSD!
-Apparently `ucb` stands for "University of California, Berkeley" where BSD originated, and the directory was intended for compatibility with tools developed for BSD systems.
+Apparently `ucb` stands for "University of California, Berkeley" where BSD originated, and the directory was **intended for compatibility with tools developed for BSD** systems.
 Although `/bin/ucb` seems to have been deprecated in some BSD systems [since as early as 1993](https://docs-archive.freebsd.org/44doc/smm/01.setup/paper.pdf), which may be part of the reason is doesn't appear in FHS.

 ### Current directory